Rainwater harvesting: Advantages

-Rainwater harvesting provides the independent water supply during regional water restrictions, and in developed countries, it is often used to supplement the main supply.
+Rainwater harvesting provides an independent water supply during regional water restrictions, and in developed countries, it is often used to supplement the main supply.
 It provides water when a drought occurs, can help mitigate flooding of low-lying areas, and reduces demand on wells which may enable groundwater levels to be sustained.
 Rainwater harvesting increases the availability of water during dry seasons by increasing the levels of dried borewells and wells.
 Surface water supply is readily available for various purposes thus reducing dependence on underground water.
 It improves the quality of ground by diluting salinity.
 It does not cause pollution and is environmentally friendly.
 It is cost-effective and easily affordable.
 It also helps in the availability of potable water, as rainwater is substantially free of salinity and other salts.
 Applications of rainwater harvesting in urban water system provides a substantial benefit for both water supply and wastewater subsystems by reducing the need for clean water in water distribution systems, less generated stormwater in sewer systems, and a reduction in stormwater runoff polluting freshwater bodies.

 A large body of work has focused on the development of life cycle assessment and its costing methodologies to assess the level of environmental impacts and money that can be saved by implementing rainwater harvesting systems.